matuneville/matuneville/README.md

 # Hi there 👋

-I'm a computer science student currently studying at the University of Buenos Aires.
+I'm a computer science student.
+Currently studying at the University of Buenos Aires.

 ## Skills